techbless/Messenger/README.md

 # Multi Messenger
-this is the client useing Javafx and server using java collaborated with useok.
+this is the client using Javafx and server using java collaborated with Jack-Shin.

 you need to import to IDE that you use for loading the source code to your IDE